 - a.
-If located outdoors, wash down areas for equipment and accessories should be covered, paved, have primary containment, and be connected to the sanitary sewer. - b.
-The applicant shall use trash and recycling containers that, if they are to be located outside or apart from the principal structure, are fully enclosed and watertight in order to prevent storm water contact with waste matter which can be a potential source of bacteria, grease, and other pollutants in runoff. - c.
-When feasible, the above restriction on kiosks and food stands shall be incorporated into a lease agreement with the concessionaire or operator of such facilities.
+If located outdoors, wash down areas for equipment and accessories shall be covered, paved, have primary containment, and be connected to the sanitary sewer. - b.
+The applicant shall use trash and recycling containers that, if they are to be located outside or apart from the principal structure, are fully enclosed and watertight in order to prevent storm water contact with waste matter, which can be a potential source of bacteria, grease, and other pollutants in runoff. - c.
+When feasible, the above restriction on kiosks and food stands shall be incorporated into a lease agreement with the concessionaire or operative such facilities so that such requirements are binding to them.